-Organizations we support May First/People Link Black Lives Matter Sommerville Community Access TV Move Occupy Boston Somerville Public Library to Amend Occupy Wall Street Fight for the Future Electronic Frontier Foundation Stone Soup Worchester Free Software Foundation Internet Defense League BLU Shanti Mission Libre Boston NLG Massachusetts ACLU Massachusetts JOBS Not Jails ADA Project Free Software Conservancy Common Cause Open Hatch Restore the Fourth Outreachy Free Software Consevancy The Mass Alliance Against Predatory Lending South End Tech Center E5 Jobs Not Jails Massachusetts Coalition for the Homeless Upcoming Events Monthly Cryptoparty at Parts and Crafts Weds 9/30, 10/28, 11/25 6-9pm Freedom Rally September 25-27 Fri-Sun @ Boston Common EFF and Cory Doctorow STEVE REVILAK FIRST ELECTED INTERNATIONAL PIRATE IN THE USA!!!!
+Organizations we support Black Lives Matter May First/People Link Sommerville Community Access TV Move to Amend Occupy Wall Street Occupy Boston Somerville Public Library Fight for the Future Electronic Frontier Foundation Stone Soup Worchester Free Software Foundation Internet Defense League BLU Shanti Mission Libre Boston NLG Nassachusetts ACLU Massachusetts JOBS Not Jails ADA Project Free Software Conservancy Common Cause Open Hatch Restore the Fourth The Mass Alliance Against Predatory Lending South End Tech Center E5 Jobs not jails

+Upcoming Events

+Monthly Cryptoparty at Parts and Crafts Weds 9/30, 10/28, 11/25 6-9pm Freedom Rally September 25-27 Fri-Sun @ Boston Common EFF and Cory Doctorow

+STEVE REVILAK FIRST ELECTED INTERNATIONAL PIRATE IN THE USA!!!!

 Congratulations to MPP Quarter Master Steve Revilak for being the first elected pirate to political office in the United staes.
 Steve was elected to city manager this past election seaason in Arlington MA as an independent and will serve for three years.
 Steve is our webmaster as well as quartermaster and a Computer Scientist who keeps us all informed and educated to the latest innovation in digital security.

 LOVE YOU MAN KEEP UP THE GOOD WORK

-May First People Link DDOS Attacks Continue May First People Link has been under a series of DDOS attacks on reproductive rights sites.
+May First People Link DDOS Attacks Continue

+May First People Link has been under a series of DDOS attacks on reproductive rights sites.
 We need to spread the word about the good work that MF/PL is doing in providing progressive organizations on the political left a platform and a voice.
 Read Alfredo Lopez's latest update on the attacks here.